ahampriyanshu/blog-v1/_posts/2022-01-02-figuring-out-nft-defi-blockchain.md

 ---
-title: "Figuring Out Part 2: NFT and DeFi"
+title: "Figuring Out: NFT and DeFi"
 author: Priyanshu Tiwari
 excerpt: "Figuring out all buzz about these neo blockchain technologies.
 Evaluating their present and future(if they have one)."
 categories: